boris-boat/planer/README.md

-Simple to do app for my friends and me.
+Simple to do and expense tracker app for my friends and me.

 Technologies used are :